ClaudeMetz/UntitledGuiGuide/tutorial.md

 This code creates a frame with a particular style, into which we layer a table that'll be home to our eventual buttons.
 You'll often encounter this type of layering of containers when creating GUIs, as it's often used in combination with particular styles to achieve a certain optical effect.
 Here, it's creating a dark inlaid box, similar to the player's main inventory.

 We can do this part alongside the rest of our interface because it'll remain static.
-We'll always need a box to put our buttons into that doesn't change, even if the buttons themselves will.
+We'll always need a box to put our buttons into; That doesn't change, even if the buttons themselves will.
 Now comes the trick though: We'll use a function to build the buttons themselves.
 The call to the function gets put right after we create the button box in `on_player_created`:

 ```lua
 build_sprite_buttons(player)